langflow-ai/langflow/docs/docs/Components/components-data.md

 | Output | Type | Description |
 |--------|------|-------------|
 | data | Data | Loaded email data |
-This component loads emails from Gmail.
-The content is stripped of email addresses and URLs, then the content is loaded as Chat Session objects.

 ## Google Drive Loader